apache/spark/docs/apache-airflow-providers-databricks/connections/databricks.rst

 Authenticating to Databricks
 ----------------------------

-There are two ways to connect to Databricks using Airflow.
+There are several ways to connect to Databricks using Airflow.

 1. Use a `Personal Access Token (PAT)
    <https://docs.databricks.com/dev-tools/api/latest/authentication.html>`_
    i.e. add a token to the Airflow connection.
 This is the recommended method.
 2. Use Databricks login credentials i.e. add the username and password used to login to the Databricks account to the Airflow connection.
+3. Using Azure Active Directory (AAD) token generated from Azure Service Principal's ID and secret (only on Azure Databricks).
+Service principal could be defined as a `user inside workspace <https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/service-prin-aad-token#--api-access-for-service-principals-that-are-azure-databricks-workspace-users-and-admins>`_, or `outside of workspace having Owner or Contributor permissions <https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/service-prin-aad-token#--api-access-for-service-principals-that-are-not-workspace-users>`_
+4. Using Azure Active Directory (AAD) token obtained for `Azure managed identity <https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token>`_, when Airflow runs on the VM with assigned managed identity (system-assigned or user-assigned)

 Default Connection IDs
 ----------------------